massimo-nocentini/microkanrenst/docs/_sources/goals.rst.txt

 Goals
 =====

-This chapter introduces the basic classes that host the behaviour of the logic system.
+This chapter introduces the basic classes that host the behaviour of the logic system; for the sake of clarity, we proceed in increasing order of complexity, explaining more complex concepts by using simpler ones.
-We proceed in increasing order of complexity for the concepts that will be introduced, starting from a formal and abstract definition of a language that drives the companion implementation.

 Goal
 ----

 .. pharo:autoclass:: Goal

   I and my subclasses represent a small language to construct logical relations.
-Formally, I adhere to the following abstract grammar:
+Formally, I adhere to the abstract grammar:

   .. productionlist:: goalGrammar
      goal: `failed` | `succeed` | `binary_goal` |